Compute

 PXAT: Absolute expiration time of the field, in milliseconds.
 0 indicates that the field will expire immediately.
 If this parameter is not specified, the field does not expire.

 VER: Version number of the field.
-If the field exists, compare the version number specified by this parameter with the current version number.
-If they are the same, use this command and add 1 to the version number.
+If the field exists, the version number specified by this parameter is compared with the current version number.
+If they are the same, the system continues to run this command and increases the version number by 1.
 If they are different, an error message will be displayed.
 If the field does not exist or the current version of the field is 0, ignore this parameter and run the command.
 After the operation completes, the version number changes to 1.

 GT: Version later than the current one.
 If the set version number is earlier than the current one, a failure message will be returned.